kakemot/pathfinding/README.md

 # pathfinding
-Trying out or inventing pathfinding algos
+Trying out or inventing pathfinding, sorting or other types of algos